• Skip to primary navigation

 You’ll know you’ve reached the right place in this indoor market when you see a small VW bus, home to On The Bus, an all-vegan eatery.

-They have sandwiches & burgers aplenty, smoothies, and homemade ice cream.
+They have sandwiches & burgers aplenty, smoothies, shakes, and homemade oat milk ice cream.

 If you love vegan reubens, you’ll want to try theirs.